Then there were the students.

 As we were ushered out of the metro station by force we were informed that if we wished to play again we must first audition in front of the city council in a building near Gare Lyon to obtain our “leecence.”

-I pictured with amusement sitting waiting my turn in the queue with the other Marcel Marceau mime artists, balloon sculptors and cello players but sadly never got to find out.
+I pictured with amusement sitting waiting my turn in the queue with the other Marcel Marceau mime artists, balloon sculptors, cello players and painted statues, but sadly never got to find out.

 I didn’t take my place in the buskers auditon as, for the first time since falling in love with the city, I had started to feel my enthusiasm – my jouissance – begin to wane.

-I had told one of my students about my musical experience, the pleasure of playing in front of an appreciative audience and asked him what the word is in French for buskers like me.
+I had told one of my students about my musical experience here, the pleasure of playing in front of an appreciative audience and asked him what the word is in French for buskers like me.

 “Mendiants” he told me.